 Following the tunnel downward, Lamont discover a civilization of weird, non-humanoid creatures that apparently exist without sight.
 Among them is Rosemary Wells, who is recovering from a head wound.
 She explains that this was not caused by the creatures, who in fact helped her out of danger, but rather by the primitive, human-like pygmies who attacked her and Rex at the mouth of the cave.

 The alien creatures lead the three explorers to a chamber, deeper underground, where they are surprised to find an epochs-old piece of Martian technology that the aliens use to communicate with them.
-The aliens’ request is clear: They want the humans to leave their world.
+The aliens’ request is clear: They want the humans to leave their world and never return.

 The three return to the surface, guided by one of the aliens.
 Upon returning to the cave where they originally entered, Rosemary sees one of the human-like pygmies standing over Rex’s body, and flies into a rage.
 Before he can stop her, Rosemary pulls Carter’s automatic pistol out of his coat and shoots the native.
 Just as suddenly, she realizes what she has done and rushes to help him, but the contents of her medical bag have already been looted by the natives.
 Lamont pulls an assortment of trinkets from the pygmy’s clothes so that Rosemary can use them as bandages, but it is too little, too late.
 The native dies in Rosemary’s arms.